Need more information or have questions? Call 360-385-9160.

 Concrete – Small amounts accepted for disposal at Transfer Station.
-For larger amounts, call concrete companies such as Shold, they may take it for free, or call Solid Waste Operations Coordinator at 360-385-9160.
+For larger amounts, call Shold at (360) 379-4813 for pricing and more info.

 - E-Cycle Washington eligible electronics are computers (desktop & laptop,) monitors, TVs, tablets, e-readers, and portable DVD players.
 Drop-off under the canopy at the front of the Transfer Station Recycling building.
 Ring buzzer for attendant.
 Goodwill accepts if told it’s for E-Cycle Washington program.

 - Visit 1-800-Recycle for where to recycle items not eligible for E-Cycle Washington.